junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Yes," he chokes in shaky, teary voice, opening his eyes to look into his love's eyes.

+Any thing to make that pain go away.

 "Yes," he says again, feeling the pressure in his chest releasing as the syllable leaving his tongue.

+Anything to make him feel whole again.

 Jen rounds her arms around him, then her figure dissipates.
 The lightbulb behind him flickers violently and finally goes out with a loud explosion sound.